Rafael Benítez: Liverpool

 On 16 June 2004, Benítez was appointed manager of Liverpool, replacing Gérard Houllier, becoming the first Spaniard to manage in the Premier League.
 On his arrival he stated: "It is like a dream to be here.
-I am very, very proud to be joining one of the most important clubs in the world in one of the best leagues in the world - and I want to win."
+I am very, very proud to be joining one of the most important clubs in the world in one of the best leagues in the world – and I want to win."

 2004–06: Early successes

 One of Benítez's first tasks at Liverpool was to convince club captain Steven Gerrard not to move to Chelsea.
 He was unable, however, to convince Michael Owen to extend his contract; he was subsequently sold to Real Madrid.
-Later in the summer transfer window, Benítez signed several players from La Liga, most notably Luis García and Xabi Alonso, both of whom drew immediate admiration from Liverpool supporters.
-Benítez also gave new life to existing Liverpool players, transforming Jamie Carragher from a utility player to one of Europe's top centre backs alongside Sami Hyypiä.
+Later in the summer transfer window, Benítez signed several players from La Liga, most notably Luis García and Xabi Alonso.

-During his first season, Benítez was unable to improve Liverpool's form in the Premiership.
-Key players missed much of the season through injury and Liverpool failed to challenge Chelsea and Arsenal for the league title, finishing fifth.
+During his first season, Benítez was unable to improve Liverpool's form in the Premier League.
+Key players missed much of the season through injury, and Liverpool failed to challenge Chelsea and Arsenal for the league title, finishing fifth.
 Benítez, however, did reach his first English domestic cup final, losing the League Cup final against Chelsea at the Millennium Stadium 3–2 after extra time.

-In the Champions League, however, Liverpool fared differently.
-The club began their campaign with an unimpressive 2–1 aggregate win over Grazer AK in the qualifying rounds and were minutes away from going out of the competition in the group stages.
-However, an 87th-minute goal by Steven Gerrard defeated Olympiacos 3–1 and saw the club progress to the last 16 on head-to-head difference.
-After defeating Bayer Leverkusen and Juventus with the aid of some bold team selections by Benítez, Liverpool faced Chelsea in the semi-final.
+In the Champions League, Liverpool were minutes away from going out of the competition in the group stages.
+However, an 87th-minute goal by Steven Gerrard defeated Olympiacos 3–1, and saw the club progress to the last 16 on head-to-head difference.
+After defeating Bayer Leverkusen and Juventus, Liverpool faced Chelsea in the semi-final.
 A controversial early goal in the second leg from Luis García saw Liverpool win 1–0 on aggregate and reach the final against Milan.